CraftyWiz/IoT-Projects/README.md

 Many of the methods used here require downloading and including the ESP8266Wifi, Adafruit_MQTT and Adafruit_MQTT_Client libraries in your Arduino IDE.

 <h2>Contents</h2>
 1. <a href="https://github.com/CraftyWiz/ESP-Projects/blob/main/MQ9.ino">MQ Sensors</a> - Uses the MQ series of gas sensors to detect and measure the quantity of smoke and impurities (depending on the model of the sensor) present in the air.
-This example uses the MQ-9 sensor but any sensor would work on making appropriate changes to the threshold value
+This example uses the MQ-9 sensor but any sensor would work on making appropriate changes to the threshold value.